March 31, 1567

 March 31, 1732

 Birth of Franz Joseph Haydn in Rohrau, Austria.
 Haydn was the first of the great Viennese Classicists.
 He was one of the musicians who established the forms of the string quartet and the symphony.
 His first appointment was as musical director for the Bohemian count Ferdinand Maximilian von Morzin.
 In that position he wrote his first symphony.
 In 1761 he was appointed at the castle of Prince Pal Antal Esterhazy in Eisenstadt, Austria.
 In 1766 he became the musical director at the Esterhazy court.
 It was in that capacity that he befriended Wolfgang Amadeus Mozart.
 In 1791 Haydn accepted a commission and moved to London.
 In 1792 he moved on to Germany.
-In Bonn he met a young Ludwig van Beethoven and arranged for Beethoven to move to Vienna to study with Haydn.
+In Bonn he met the young Ludwig van Beethoven and arranged for Beethoven to move to Vienna to study with Haydn.
 Later in 1792 he returned to Vienna.
 Haydn died in Vienna in 1809.

 March 31, 1819